Gonorrhoea Testing

 What is the best treatment for gonorrhoea?

-• There is a chance that you have gonorrhoea, even though the test results are not yet available
+• There is a chance that you have been exposed to gonorrhoea and you have active symptoms, even though test results are not yet available

-If your symptoms do not subside even after the treatment or you have been re-infected, you may need further tests and treatments.
+If your symptoms do not improve after treatment or you become reinfected, further tests and an adjusted treatment plan may be required.

 What are the complications of untreated gonorrhoea?